 The part of the process that traditionally eats a year, which is getting the first draft on paper, gets compressed into roughly sixteen hours of speaking.
 (Here's the longer version of why that's possible.)
 The short version is that the structure is locked before you ever start talking.

 Here's the math.
 Pre-work is five to ten hours over a week.
 The recordings are sixteen hours total, either compressed into two days or split across remote sessions.
-After that, editing and launch averages an hour or two a week, over four to five months.
+After that, editing and launch timing vary wildly based on the author's perfectionism and ambition.

-If you total it up generously, the active hours from you come out to somewhere around 60 to 90 hours across roughly six months.
+If you do the base version of all of it, the active hours from you come out to somewhere around 40 to 50 hours, plus the launch ramp.

-That's not nothing.
-I'm not going to pretend it's nothing.
-But the version of writing a book most founders have stuck in their heads is closer to a thousand hours alone at a desk.
-That's the version their network told them about.
-Their network mostly came up through traditional publishers, or through processes built for people who write for a living.
+The version most founders have stuck in their heads, the 1,000-hour grind alone at a desk, was the version their network told them about, because their network mostly came up through traditional publishers or processes built for people who write for a living.

 Geoff Woods, who built The AI-Driven Leader, drafted his book in just over a month while still running his company.
 The economics of the book have since dwarfed the copies-sold number by a wide margin.
 I don't recommend that timeline to everyone.
 I bring it up because the upper bound on what's actually required, when the process is built right, is much lower than the number you're carrying around in your head.